sivaprs/hotelroombooking/server/README.md

 | /api/v1/bookings/:id   | DELETE   | Delete the booking record   |

+## Dockerization
+  ### Server application is dockerized can build & run Dockerfile.
+  ### To run server along with mongodb build and run docker-compose.yaml file.

 ## Other Details
 #### winston logging is implemented and daily rotate file is enabled so you can check logs on the running date as well as earlier dates.

 #### Unit test case returned for all the apis.
 Test files are under server/test folder.